Nicky Smith (RAF officer): Royal Air Force

 She was promoted flying officer on 15 January 1990 and in November 1990 she transferred from the Engineer Branch to the General Duties Branch as aircrew, becoming one of the first female trainee pilots in the RAF.
 She was promoted flight lieutenant on 15 January 1992.
 She went to RAF Swinderby for elementary flying training, returned to Cranwell for basic flying training, and then went to RAF Shawbury, where she became the first woman in the British military to qualify as a helicopter pilot in October 1992.

 She became a search and rescue pilot, flying Westland Sea Kings, initially with 202 Squadron at RAF Boulmer in Northumberland, then with the same squadron at RAF Lossiemouth in Scotland, and later with 22 Squadron at RAF Valley on Anglesey, flying more than 250 missions.

 She was promoted squadron leader in 1999 and, after a staff tour as the personal staff officer to the Air Officer Commanding and Commandant of the RAF College Cranwell, she trained on Westland Wessex helicopters with 72 Squadron at RAF Aldergrove in Northern Ireland before being posted to RAF Akrotiri in Cyprus to take command of 84 Squadron in March 2002.

-Air ambulance
+Later career

 She retired from the RAF in September 2006, although keeping her ties with the service by joining the Royal Air Force Volunteer Reserve (Training Branch) as a flying officer, and taught mathematics at Felsted School until September 2007, when she joined CHC Helicopter as business development manager and Soteria Search and Rescue as transition manager.
 In April 2011, she joined Essex and Hertfordshire Air Ambulance as an air ambulance pilot.
 In November 2014, Captain Smith moved to Wiltshire Air Ambulance.
+She is currently Director Aviation at the Confidential Human Factors Incident Reporting Programme (CHIRP).

 Personal life

-When at RAF Boulmer, she married Flt Lt Peter Cantwell, a Tucano instructor at RAF Cranwell from Redcar, at St Giles church in Whittington, on 14 August 1993.
+While at RAF Boulmer, she married Flight Lieutenant Peter Cantwell, a Tucano instructor at RAF Cranwell, from Redcar, at St Giles church in Whittington, on 14 August 1993.